 □ Enable the Log SNMP get request function for the device to send SNMP Read requests as events to the syslog server.
-To enable the function, select the On radio button in the SNMP logging frame. □ Enable the Log SNMP set request function for the device to send SNMP Write requests as events to the syslog server.
-To enable the function, select the On radio button in the SNMP logging frame. □ Choose the desired severity level for the get and set requests. □ Apply the settings temporarily.
+To enable the function, select the on radio button in the SNMP logging frame. □ Enable the Log SNMP set request function for the device to send SNMP Write requests as events to the syslog server.
+To enable the function, select the on radio button in the SNMP logging frame. □ Choose the desired severity level for the get and set requests. □ Apply the settings temporarily.
 To do this, click the ✓ button.
 When active, the device logs configuration changes made using the Command Line Interface, to the audit trail.
 This feature is based on IEEE 1686 for Substation Intelligent Electronic Devices.
-Perform the following steps: □ Open the Diagnostics &gt; Report &gt; Global dialog. □ To enable the function, select the On radio button in the CLI logging frame. □ Apply the settings temporarily.
+Perform the following steps: □ Open the Diagnostics > Report > Global dialog. □ To enable the function, select the on radio button in the CLI logging frame. □ Apply the settings temporarily.
 To do this, click the ✓ button.
-The device lets you save the following system information data in one ZIP file on your PC: □ audittrail.html □ config.xml □ defaultconfig.xml □ script □ runningconfig.xml □ supportinfo.html □ systeminfo.html □ systemlog.html The device names the ZIP archive automatically in the format <ip_address><system_name>.zip.</system_name></ip_address> Perform the following steps: □ Click the button.
+The device lets you save the following system information data in one ZIP file on your PC: audittrail.html config.xml defaultconfig.xml script runningconfig.xml supportinfo.html systeminfo.html systemiog.html The device names the ZIP archive automatically in the format <ip_address><system_name>.zip.</system_name></ip_address> Perform the following steps: □ Click the button.
 After a while, you can download the ZIP archive. □ Select the directory in which you want to save the support information. □ Click the Ok button.